The Importance Of Drafting A Will

 What Happens Without A Will?

-When people die without a will in Missouri, the death is declared intestate, and Missouri’s revised statutes of intestacy define the asset distribution process.
+When people die without a will in Missouri, their death is declared intestate, and Missouri’s revised statutes of intestacy define the asset distribution process.
 This can create significant problems for families, particularly when children are involved.
 An administrator then has to oversee the process, which may not be the ideal situation.

 At my law office in Chesterfield, Missouri, I help individuals and families create customized estate plans suited to their needs.
 I represent clients across St. Charles County and St. Louis County.